tofarr/eventy/README.md

 - **Claims**: Represent a worker's claim on a specific event or resource.
 Claims prevent duplicate processing and enable coordination between distributed workers.

 - **Subscribers**: Define the logic for processing events.
 Subscribers are stateless components that receive events and perform the actual work.
+A key point to remember is that subscribers are run for every event in every worker in the cluster.

 - **Workers**: Execute subscriber logic and manage the processing lifecycle.
 Each worker has a unique identifier that differentiates it from other workers in the system.